 Azure Sphere with the help of the new Qualcomm Technologies’ security will smooth the path to the ultimate security questions for the manufacturers.
 The highlight of this partnership is that each new Microsoft device will come secured and up to date for over a decade.

 For IoT innovations to be reliable, they must be built on a foundation of security.
 Qualcomm Technologies will allow partners to innovate with the assurance that their products, customers, and brands are secured.
 The new IoT chipset will light up a broad set of new scenarios at the outer edge—even the most resource-constrained ones.
 Together with the silicon innovation and cellular and embedded security expertise, Qualcomm Technologies brings, our partners will have the freedom to securely connect devices anytime, anywhere – Galen Hunt, distinguished engineer and managing director of Microsoft Azure Sphere

 This would be the second time Qualcomm and Microsoft have partnered to bring better security solutions.
 Previously, their partnership brought about the Ai to the Intelligent Edge with the Vision AI Developer Kit for Azure IoT solutions featuring Qualcomm Vision Intelligence 300 Platform.

 Microsoft also released Azure IoT SDK support for the Qualcomm 9205 LTE modem.
-The new chipset offers global multimode LTE category M1 (eMTC) and NB2 (NB-IoT) connectivity, and 2G/E-GPRS connectivity, application processing, geolocation, hardware-based security, support for cloud services and accompanying developer tools, and comes with a fully integrated RF front-end.
+The new chipset offers global multimode LTE category M1 (eMTC) and NB2 (NB-IoT) connectivity, 2G/E-GPRS connectivity, application processing, geolocation, and hardware-based connectivity security, support for cloud services and accompanying developer tools, and comes with a fully integrated RF front-end.

 All of the features come under one blanket hardware security framework including Qualcomm Trusted Execution Environment.